ZiqiuZhou/DTMOSA/location_prediction/README.md

 "location_predict_NER.py" recognizes name related locations, such as the name or name descriptions of a place or an orgnization; "location_predict_address_net.py" recognizes address related locations, such as the address of a house. "location_prediction.py" predicts the recognized locations using geo-coding.

-You can run the shell script "location_predict.sh" to finish the above tasks at one time, or you can run each routine separately.
+You can run the shell script "location_predict.sh" to finish the above tasks at one time, or you can run each routine separately by typing "python3 file_name.py" without configurations.
+But if you want to run these files individually, please first run "location_predict_NER.py" and "location_predict_address_net.py" before runing "location_prediction.py".